-- 1. All foods and beverages sold and provided to students in the cafeteria comply with federal regulations and Smart Snack Policy. - 2.
-Teachers and parents are encouraged to follow the Smart Snack Policy when providing treats for parties. - 3.
-Alternatives to food and beverages as rewards. - 4.
-Posters portray nutritious/healthy food.
+- 1. All foods and beverages provided to students in the cafeteria comply with federal regulations and Smart Snack Policy. - 2.
+Teachers and parents are encouraged to follow the Smart Snack Policy when providing treats for parties.

+- 3. Alternatives to food and beverages as rewards. - 4.
+Posters portray nutritious/healthy food. - 5.
+No Fast Food may be dropped off to students, for lunch in the cafeteria.

-Physical Activity
+Physical Activity: